 Another dark nebula for December is IC 2118, or the Witch Head Nebula!
 This is probably the least difficult of all dark nebulae to photograph, as it reflects more light than most others.

-The Witch Head Nebula is very large, and so is best captured using a small wide field telescope.
+The Witch Head Nebula is very large, and so is best captured using a small wide-field telescope.
 It is located in the constellation Eridanus, just on the edge of Orion.
-You most likely will be able to fit Rigel, the 7th brightest star in the sky, in the same frame.
-In our image below, Rigel was just outside of the edge and so you can see its insane reflection coming into the image.
+You might be able to fit Rigel, the 7th brightest star in the sky, in the same frame.
+In our image below, Rigel was right on the edge so you can see its intense light coming into the image.

-Try spending as much time as possible on this object, from a dark site if you can.
-It is really difficult to bring out the dark gases during processing and more data always helps!
+Try spending as much time as possible on this object, especially a dark site if possible.
+It is difficult to bring out the dark gases during processing and more data always helps!

-You can read our pick for the TOP 15 Winter Astrophotography Targets if you want to see more great objects for this season.
+See our picks for our 15 winter astrophotography targets list if you want to see more great objects for this merry month.